svantetic/neobb/README.md

 **This is a very early version of this project, far from being complete**

+**Code quality is not priority right now, everything will be refactored before first working version**

 NeBB is homage to internet forum engines such as phpByPrzemo, VBulletin or MyBB but written in modern technology stack and clean MVC architecture.

 ## Features planned